SudhangsuShekharBairagi/Simple-Calculator/README.md

 # Technologies Used
 - HTML: For structuring the calculator.
 - CSS: For Styling.
-- JavaScript: For imlementing the calculator logic.
+- JavaScript: For implementing the calculator logic.